cardisoft/cardinal/doc/inner/virtual-list.md

 ## Scroll model
 - Vertical scrolling is fully controlled by React state (`scrollTop`) and the custom `Scrollbar`.
+- This avoids relying on a giant scrollable spacer element whose height would be `rowCount * rowHeight`.
 - Mouse wheel input is normalized across `deltaMode` values and clamped to `[0, maxScrollTop]`.
 - Horizontal scrolling still happens on the inner viewport element and is mirrored upward through `onScrollSync`.
 - `ResizeObserver` watches the container height so the visible range can be recalculated without a window resize listener.